nicholasdille/container-slides/160_gitlab_ci/090_unit_tests/exercise.md

 See the official documentation for [special artifacts and specifically reports](https://docs.gitlab.com/ee/ci/yaml/artifacts_reports.html#artifactsreportsjunit).

-Add a job `unit_test` to the stage `check` containing the above commands.
-The job needs to define a special artifact from the file `report.xml` so that GitLab recognizes it as as JUnit XML report.
+Add a job `unit_test` containing the above commands.
+The job needs to create a special artifact from the file `report.xml` so that GitLab recognizes it as as JUnit XML report.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run which shows the unit test results on the tab in the overview.

 ??? info "Hint (Click if you are stuck)"
     GitLab has published an [example](https://docs.gitlab.com/ee/ci/testing/unit_test_report_examples.html#go).
-The unit test report is published using a special type of artifact:
+The unit test report is published using a special type of artifact.

-    ```yaml linenums="1" hl_lines="6-7"
-    build:
-      stage: test
-      script: echo
-      artifacts:
-        when: always
-        reports:
-          junit: report.xml
-    ```

 ??? example "Solution (Click if you are stuck)"
     `.gitlab-ci.yml`: